SnickerdoodleLabs/Web3-Glossary/COMMON.md

 ## Subnet

-A Subnet is **a sovereign network which defines its own rules regarding its membership and token economics**.
+A [subnet](https://docs.avax.network/subnets) is **a sovereign network which defines its own rules regarding its membership and token economics** based on the
+[Avalanche Protocol](https://docs.avax.network/).
 It is composed of a dynamic subset of Avalanche validators working together to achieve consensus on the state of one or more blockchains.

 ## Wallet